cocoa-huang/M148_Birdclef_Code/README.md

 * **Dataset Name:** BirdCLEF 2025 Official Dataset
 * **Source:** Data is primarily sourced from [xeno-canto.org](https://xeno-canto.org/) and the [Macaulay Library at the Cornell Lab of Ornithology](https://www.macaulaylibrary.org/).
 * **Description:**
+    * The training dataset (`train.csv`) comprises 28,564 entries and 13 columns.
-    * The training data consists of a collection of audio recordings, each labeled with the bird species present.
+    * The associated taxonomy data (`taxonomy.csv`) includes 206 unique bird species across 5 columns.
+    * The dataset is characterized by minimal missing data, with missing values occurring only in geographical coordinates (latitude and longitude, 809 missing values each).
+    * No duplicate records were found in the training data.
-    * Recordings come from diverse geographical locations and environments, leading to a wide range of acoustic conditions and background noise levels.
+    * Recordings originate from diverse geographical locations and varied environments, resulting in a wide range of acoustic conditions and background noise levels.
+The EDA revealed a broad geographic spread, though some geographical outliers (514 identified via IQR) exist.
-    * Recordings can contain multiple bird species (multi-label).
+    * Recordings can contain multiple bird species (multi-label), as indicated by the `secondary_labels` column.
+    * Audio quality ratings (from 0 to 5) are generally consistent, with no extreme outliers detected via the IQR method.
+    * A significant finding from the EDA is the pronounced imbalance in both species counts (some species are much more frequent than others) and collection sources (the "XC" collection is dominant).
+This may require special handling during model development.
-    * The test data will consist of continuous audio recordings (soundscapes).
+    * The dataset includes different types of audio files:
-    * Specific details on the number of species, recording lengths, and audio formats will be provided with the data release by the competition organizers.
-* **Data Access:** Explain how to obtain the data (e.g., download link from the competition page, any required registration). *Do not include the data directly in your repository if it's against competition rules or too large.*
-* **External Data (if used):** Clearly state if you used any external datasets, their sources, and how they were incorporated, ensuring compliance with competition rules.
+        * `train_audio`: 28,564 individual recordings.
+        * `train_soundscapes`: 9,726 continuous soundscape recordings.
+        * `test_soundscapes`: 1 continuous soundscape recording (as per the EDA file provided). *(Note: The final test set for the competition will likely be larger and released later by the organizers).*
+    * The primary task involves processing these audio recordings (especially the test soundscapes) to automatically provide a multi-label list of bird species present.
+    * Merging training data with taxonomy data confirmed complete species classification for all entries in `train.csv`.
+* **Data Access:** Direct access on Kaggle notebook/competition.

 ---